Fritz Kreisler: Biography

 On April 26, 1941, he was involved in a serious traffic accident.
 Struck by a truck while crossing a street in New York, he suffered a fractured skull and was in a coma for over a week.

 In his later years, he suffered from not only some hearing loss but also sight deterioration due to cataracts.

-Kreisler died of a heart condition aggravated by old age in New York City in 1962.
+Kreisler died in New York City in 1962 of a heart condition aggravated by old age.
 He was interred in a private mausoleum in Woodlawn Cemetery, the Bronx, New York City.

 Legacy

 Kreisler wrote a number of pieces for the violin, including solos for encores, such as "Liebesleid" and "Liebesfreud".
 Some of Kreisler's compositions were pastiches ostensibly in the style of other composers.
 They were originally ascribed to earlier composers, such as Gaetano Pugnani, Giuseppe Tartini and Antonio Vivaldi, and then, in 1935, Kreisler revealed that it was he who wrote the pieces.
 When critics complained, Kreisler replied that they had already deemed the compositions worthy: "The name changes, the value remains", he said.
 He also wrote operettas, including Apple Blossoms in 1919 and Sissy in 1932, a string quartet, and cadenzas, including ones for Brahms's Violin Concerto, Paganini's D major Violin Concerto, and Beethoven's Violin Concerto.
 His cadenzas for the Beethoven concerto are the ones most often played by violinists today.

 He wrote the music for the 1936 movie The King Steps Out directed by Josef von Sternberg, based on the early years of Empress Elisabeth of Austria.

 Kreisler performed and recorded his own version of the first movement of Paganini's D major Violin Concerto.
 The movement is rescored and in some places reharmonised, and the orchestral introduction is completely rewritten in some places.
 The overall effect is of a late-nineteenth-century work.